jonrh/advent-of-code/2024/readme.md

 ## Notes
-This year I am going to use Deno and TypeScript.
+- This year I am going to use Deno and TypeScript.
+- As with previous years, most of the time at the starts seems to going towards setting up the runtime environment and correctly reading from input files.

+## Deno setup
 Installed Deno through asdf:

 ```